takeshixx/knxmap/README.md

 # KNXmap

-A tool that scans for KNXnet/IP gateways on the network and for attached devices on the KNX bus.
+A tool for scanning and auditing KNXnet/IP gateways on IP driven networks.
+In addition to search and identify gateways KNXmap allows to scan for devices on the KNX bus via KNXnet/IP gateways.

 ## Compatibility